 SCRAM with channel binding prevents such man-in-the-middle attacks by mixing the signature of the server's certificate into the transmitted password hash.
 While a fake server can retransmit the real server's certificate, it doesn't have access to the private key matching that certificate, and therefore cannot prove it is the owner, causing SSL connection failure.

-contains the channel binding type chosen by the
+client-first-message also contains the channel binding type chosen by the client.

 Client sends a SASLResponse message, with SCRAM